My Scottie's Diet

 LETS MAKE IT EASY

 I have six adult Scotties.
 To feed them and make it as easy as possible on me I try and prepare their food in advance.
 So once a week I pick up 4kg of premium grade mince beef from the butcher.
-I make 2 cups of quick oats into porridge and cool (I use an electric pressure cooker which makes it so easy but you can use a saucepan on the stove just as well, or even the microwave).
+I make 2 cups of quick oats or lentils into porridge and cool (I use an electric pressure cooker which makes it so easy but you can use a saucepan on the stove just as well, or even the microwave).

 I choose three or four veggies and a little fruit and place them in the Thermomix (food processor or Nutri bullet) and pulp.